Vegan quinoa burger recipe

-These quinoa burgers are so easy and have become a weeknight favorite around here.
-Quinoa gets pulsed with cannellini beans, garlic, scallions, cilantro and plenty of flavorings in the food processor, and then peas and Panko breadcrumbs (regular or gluten free) are stirred in.
-The cannellini beans provide plenty of “stickiness,” so no eggs or other binders are needed (meaning these little babies are suitable for vegans).
+This vegan quinoa burger recipe is one of my favorite back-pocket meals!
+The burgers are a perfect weeknight dinner, especially on days when I don’t know what in the he$$ to make (I usually have all of the ingredients on hand).
+Quinoa gets pulsed with cannellini beans, garlic, scallions, cilantro and plenty of flavorings in the food processor, and then peas and panko breadcrumbs (regular or gluten free) are stirred in.
+The cannellini beans provide plenty of “stickiness,” so no eggs or other binders are needed, meaning these little babies are vegan.
 The burgers are cooked until golden and crisp on each side and can be served in any number of ways—on a salad, on a bun or even in pita bread.

 Quinoa burgers, any way you like ’em

-I prefer the quinoa burgers on their own over greens with a smear hummus and smashed avocado, and James likes them on English muffins with a dollop of yogurt, a few mint leaves, avocado slices, feta and spinach (the first time I tested the recipe he even declared it one of the best “veggie” burgers he’s ever had; but, then again, he’s apt to exaggerate once his belly has been filled and his wine glass(es) emptied).
+I prefer the quinoa burgers on their own over greens with a smear hummus and smashed avocado, and James likes them on English muffins with a dollop of yogurt, a few mint leaves, avocado slices, feta and spinach.
+For my kiddos, I stuff them into pita bread with hummus and tomatoes!

 Whenever I make a batch of grains (quinoa, brown rice, millet, etc), I always make extra to use later in the week.
 These burgers are an excellent use for leftover quinoa, and the flavorings can be adjusted to what you have or what you’re in the mood for.
 I’m looking forward to trying an Indian approach with curry powder, topped with chutney and yogurt, or even going Mexican style with chili powder and oregano, topped with avocado and salsa.
 Think of the recipe as a guideline, and don’t be afraid to experiment!

-These quinoa burgers are incredibly versatile—you can serve them alone with a salad, on buns, or stuffed into pita bread.
-Top them with hummus, cucumbers, avocado, Greek yogurt, feta cheese, tomatoes, mint leaves... whatever you like!
+These easy quinoa burgers come together quickly in the food processor!
+The burgers are incredibly versatile—you can serve them alone with a salad, on buns, or stuffed into pita bread.
+Top them with hummus, cucumbers, avocado, yogurt or cheese (if not vegan), tomatoes, mint leaves… whatever you like!
 This is a great way to use up leftover quinoa.

-- ½ cup red quinoa (or 2 cups already cooked quinoa)
+- ½ cup red or white quinoa (or 2 cups already cooked quinoa)

 - 2 large garlic cloves